NC#1 Wellness Express Blood Test Panel Plus CBC, Thyroid, Ferritin and Magnesium

-Sodium, Serum: One of the major salts in the body fluid, sodium is important in the body's water balance and the electrical activity of nerves and muscles.
+Sodium, Serum: One of the major salts in the body fluid, sodium, is important in the body's water balance and nerves and muscles' electrical activity.

-Calcium, Serum: A mineral essential for development and maintenance of healthy bones and teeth.
-It is important also for the normal function of muscles, nerves and blood clotting.
+Calcium, Serum: A mineral essential for the development and maintenance of healthy bones and teeth.
+It is also important for the normal function of muscles, nerves, and blood clotting.

-Phosphorus: Together with calcium, it is essential for healthy development of bones and teeth.
-Associated with hormone imbalance, bone disease and kidney disease.
+Phosphorus: Together with calcium, it is essential for the healthy development of bones and teeth.
+It is associated with hormone imbalance, bone disease, and kidney disease.
 It is found mainly in bones and teeth.
 NOTE: a temporary drop in phosphorus level can be seen after a meal.